HyperAlign: Hypernetwork for Efficient Test-Time Alignment of Diffusion Models: Alignment as Trajectory Steering and HyperAlign

-\textbf{Efficient HyperAlign.} By default, the hypernetwork design in Eq. \eqref{eq:hyper} can be applied at all generation steps adaptively starting from initial step $T$ (termed as HyperAlign-S).
-We further develop two variants for balancing inference efficiency.
-(1) HyperAlign-I is trained to only predict the LoRA weights once at the starting point, $\Delta {{\theta}_T} = h_{\psi}(\bx_T, \bc, T)$, and used for all steps.
-(2) A piece-wise variants, HyperAlign-P, produces new weights at several key timesteps, where all timesteps within the same segment share the same LoRA weights.
-We compute the the relative $\ell_1$ distance of one-step predicted latents, shown in \cref{fig:curvature}, while a small value indicates that adjacent latents are similar to each other.
-The observations support that similar latent states can be grouped into a single segment and share same LoRA weights, aligning with the diffusion behavior across different denoising stages.
-We compute the curvature rate to identify $M$ keypoints that exhibit greater influence on the trajectory.
-The hypernetwork is trained to regenerate LoRA weights only at these keysteps to adaptively modulate the diffusion process with less computations than HyperAlign-S, balancing between efficiency and performance.
+{\textbf{HyperAlign with efficiency augmentation.}} By default, the hypernetwork design in Eq.~\eqref{eq:hyper} is applied at all generation steps starting from initial step $T$ (termed as HyperAlign-S).
+We develop two more variants for balancing and augmenting inference efficiency.
+(1) HyperAlign-I generates LoRA weights once at the beginning of the denoising process and uses them for all subsequent denoising steps.
+(2) A piece-wise variants, HyperAlign-P, produces new LoRA weights at a few key timesteps.
+Denoising behaviors vary across different stages but are similar within each stage \cite{FreeDoM, DyMO}, as reflected by the relative $\ell_1$ distance between adjacent predicted clean latents in Fig.~\ref{fig:curvature}.
+Early steps exhibit larger latent changes (coarse structure construction), while later steps become more stable (fine-grained appearance refinement).
+The observations inspire us that the denoising steps with similar behaviors can be grouped into a single segment and share identical LoRA weights.
+To determine stage boundaries, we compute the curvature rate and identify $M$ stage transition points where the curvature trend changes (\eg, 0\%, 5\%, 20\% for SD V1.5 and 0\%, 5\%, 10\% for FLUX).
+The hypernetwork regenerate LoRA weights only at these transition points, enabling adaptive modulation of the diffusion process with significantly fewer updates than HyperAlign-S, resulting in efficiency–performance trade-off.